commonpike/fairpost/README.md

 fairpost.js prepare-posts
 ```
 Folders need to be `prepared` (iow turned into posts)
-before they can be posted to a platform.
+before they can be published to a platform.
 Each platform, as defined in src/platforms, will
 handle the folder contents by itself.
 It may
 decide to modify the media (eg, scale images)